-Driver of minivan that caused deadly Clark County school bus crash is jailed, charged
+Driver accused in deadly Clark Co. school bus crash makes initial court appearance

-The driver of the minivan in the collision with a Clark County school bus that ended in the death of one child passenger and injuries to nearly two dozen other children on the bus is in the county jail on a felony charge.

-Hermanio Joseph, 35, who is listed as having a Springfield address, is being detained on a charge of aggravated vehicular homicide, according to the criminal complaint filed in Clark County Municipal Court, county Prosecutor Dan Driscoll and the Ohio State Highway Patrol.
+Hermanio Joseph, 35, is facing a charge of aggravated vehicular homicide, according to the criminal complaint filed in Clark County Municipal Court, county Prosecutor Dan Driscoll and the Ohio State Highway Patrol.

+Joseph entered a not-guilty plea during his arraignment in Clark County Municipal Court Thursday.
+His bond has been set at $100,000.

+Prosecutors said they also plan to present the case to the grand jury for additional charges.

 Troopers identified Joseph as the driver of the Honda Odyssey that crossed left of center on state Route 41 (Troy Road), near Lawrenceville Road about 8:16 a.m.
 Tuesday, and into the path of a Northwestern Local School District bus.
-The bus, driven by 68-year-old Alfred Collier, also of Springfield, traveled off the right side of the roadway, down an embankment and overturned.
+The bus, driven by 68-year-old Alfred Collier, also of Springfield, traveled off the right side of the roadway, down an embankment, and overturned.

-One of the child bus passengers was killed in the crash.
+The child killed in the crash was identified as Aiden Clark, according to court records.

+The Clark County Coroner’s Office confirmed with News Center 7 next of kin has been notified.

 As many as 26 other children on the bus suffered non-life-threatening injuries and were taken to area hospitals.
 One of them suffered serious, life-threatening injuries and was taken to Children’s Hospital in Dayton.
 Collier suffered minor injuries but was not taken to a hospital.

 Joseph and his passenger, Roberto Mompremier, 37, also of Springfield, suffered non-life-threatening injuries.
 Both were taken to Springfield Regional Medical Center, the patrol said.